Fuat47/Fuat47/README.md

 ## 🚀 About Me

 - 🎓 I am a 4th-year student in the Computer Engineering Department at Dokuz Eylül University.
-- 💻 Software development and open-source projects are my passion.
-- 🌐 Technologies I'm interested in include Python, Java, MATLAB, and C#.
+- 💻 Technologies I'm interested in include Python, Java, MATLAB, and C#.

 ## 🛠️ Technologies I Use